DworkinLab/Protocols/CountingWingCells.md

 ### Brightfield upright?
 Brightfield inverted? stereoscope (white or black background)?
 - In terms of white vs black background (at least using the standard backgrounds), the black background for the M125 stereoscope (reflected light) was **useless** for counting trichomes.
 - Our Brightfield upright (Olympus BX43) seems to produce clear images with high resolution.

+## Not all regions of the adult wing have the same cell density
+If you are doing small regions of images (i.e. 75px^2) then keep in mind different regions of the adult wing vary in cell density (add ref).